bryancxr/general_assembly_projects/project_2/README.md

 In this project, our objective is to is to develop a model to predict the selling price of a given home in Ames, Iowa from the given datasets.
 This information can then be used for real estate and relevant industry to make predictions on the value of a home within Ames.

 Our selected model performs well with with a root mean squared error (RMSE) of $30,000 on a dataset with a mean of $181,000.
+This represents a +-17% of variability in price.
+While the model may not be used definitively to determine price, it may be used as an estimator to find good prospects for investments based on property features alone.

 ## 1.1  Executive Summary
 Our process is summarized as such: